-Water escaping from fixed appliances, such as washing machines, dishwashers, radiators and boilers, are also common causes of flooding in the home and pipework should be regularly checked for leaks and signs of bulging or cracking.
+Water escaping from fixed appliances, such as washing machines, dishwashers, radiators and boilers, are also common causes of water damage in the home, so check pipework regularly for leaks and signs of bulging or cracking.
 The risk increases with the growing number of appliances in modern homes, with more pipework that needs to be properly installed and maintained.
-Using your water meter, it’s easy to perform a simple leak check.
-First, make sure water is turned off inside and outside the home then record the reading of the water meter, then wait 15 minutes before checking again.
-If the meter has recorded water use during the test, it might be due to a leak.

-If you have an escape of in your home, such as a burst pipe, there are a number of steps you can take in the first instance, before calling in professional help and your insurer to help resolve the situation.
+If you have an escape of water in your home, such as a burst pipe, there are a number of steps you can take to deal with the situation before calling in professional help and your insurer.
 Turn the main stopcock off immediately – this is usually located under your kitchen sink but it is a good idea to identify its location and practice turning it on and off before you need to.
 Open cold taps and flush toilets a few times to empty water from the system before closing the taps again, switch off the central heating and don’t touch any wiring or switches that you think may have been affected.
 If in doubt, turn off your electricity at the mains just to be sure.
 You should also move any furniture or personal items away from the water to prevent further damage being done.

 If you’re affected by escape of water and need some help and advice on making a claim with us, we’re here to help.